Swept Source OCT Systems

 |Imaging Speed||20 fps|

-The OCS1300SS includes a Dell Precision T1500* workstation including a 19" monitor.
+The OCS1300SS includes an HP Z220* workstation including an 18.5" monitor.
 This processing system is set up with all the necessary data acquisition hardware, drive electronics, and software to begin imaging upon arrival.

 Data Acquisition Specifications